SpazioDati/azkaban-groovy-plugin/Readme.md

 This job accepts also:

-  - `groovy.command` or `groovy.command.<n>` that can be used instead of the `groovy.script` parameter.
-  If `groovy.script` is not defined, the plugin will execute the command/s provided using this property/es.
-  `<n>` can be any string, in case you need multiple lines.
-Lines are then sorted using alphabetic ordering on `<n>` values.
   - `groovy.timeout` (*default:* `0`) timeout for the script in seconds.
 If less than 1, timeout is disabled.

 *Note*: the `groovy.resolver.<name>` properties couldn't be fetched correctly if some other plugins of your